cloudfoundry-community-attic/bosh-solo/README.md

 The HEAD of the master branch is the currently released version of bosh-solo, due to the installation method with SM framework.

 Therefore, all development and testing should be done in branches.

+### Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request
+6. Send extra spicy Doritos to Dr Nic